 After years of climbing all over the United States and Patagonia, Lizzy started She Moves Mountains as a means to confront the lack of female presence in the climbing and professional guiding world.

-With a resume that boasts ten years of climbing Katie has more experience than anyone else on the team.
-Katie can be found casually jogging twenty plus miles, free soloing up Castle Rock, climbing 5.12 cracks, or cuddling her dog Mo.
+With a resume that boasts over a dozen years of climbing Katie has more experience than anyone else on the team.
+Katie can be found casually jogging twenty plus miles, free soloing up Castle Rock, climbing 5.12 cracks, or cuddling her dog Morrison.

 Having grown up exploring the snowy peaks surrounding Seattle, Kara is most at home in the outdoors.
 She began her instructing career teaching skiing, kiteboarding and environmental education.
 While in graduate school, she rediscovered rock climbing and hasn’t looked back.
 Exploring the mountains via rock and snow has opened up a whole new world of adventure and community that she hopes to share.

-Contact Lizzy to arrange a day of private guiding for up to 6 people.
+Contact Genevive to arrange a day of private guiding for up to 6 people.

 Climbing first caught Katie’s attention as an awkward teenage tomboy and over the last 17 or so years has evolved into her greatest passion.
 Katie began guiding with She Moves Mountains in spring of 2018 and couldn’t be more excited to be a part of this company.
 Her favorite clinics to teach are Leading Trad, Crack Technique and, of course the Yoga and Climbing Retreats!
 She is also available for private multi-pitch guiding and instruction as well as self-rescue skills!